nabware/streamlabs-frontend-assignment/SOLUTION.md

 ### Briefly explain your decisions to use tools, frameworks and libraries like React, Vue, etc.

 I chose SvelteKit because I'm used to it.
-It has no virtual DOM and built-in routing as compared to frameworks likes React.
+It has built-in routing and no virtual DOM as compared to frameworks like React.
 I tried to use minimal tools and therefore used no additional packages.

 ### Did you make certain assumptions and decisions around the UI/UX?
 Please elaborate on your reasonings.

 I started with a minimal UI with no styling.
-I planned to make it visually more appealing, but felt I ran out of time.
+I planned to make it visually more appealing and mobile ready, but felt I ran out of time.